Guides & How-to’s

 Platform Management and Security

 The REDCap platform is hosted on-premises at UConn Health and managed by Academic IT Services and the Clinical Research Center.
-All data collected in REDCap are stored on UConn Health servers and secured according to HIPAA-mandated technical controls, including:
+All REDCap data is stored on UConn Health servers and secured according to HIPAA-mandated technical controls, including:

 • Firewall Protection: Data is protected within the IT data center with controlled physical access.